-Fire cider (also sometimes called Master Tonic) is a traditional folk remedy infused with powerful anti-microbial, decongestant, and circulatory herbs and spices.
+Fire cider (also sometimes called Master Tonic) is a traditional folk remedy infused with powerful anti-microbial, decongestant, and circulation-improving herbs and spices.
 Adding a tablespoon of this to your diet every day can help boost your immune system, stimulate digestion, and warm you up on cold days.
 How perfect to make for a mid-winter pick-me-up!

-Once you’ve made the fire cider recipe, this powerful brew needs to steep in a dark cupboard for a month to extract all the goodness from the ingredients.
+Once you’ve made the fire cider recipe, this powerful brew needs to steep in a cool, dark place for a month to extract all the goodness from the ingredients.
 Some people even bury their jar of this master tonic in the ground for a month while it extracts—which I wouldn’t advise if you live where the ground freezes.

-Using Your Fire Cider Master Tonic
+How to Use Fire Cider Master Tonic

 You can also sautée some of the strained pulp with shredded carrots, cabbage, broccoli, and fresh herbs to make delicious stir-fries and spring rolls.

 For daily immune support, especially during cold and flu season, gargle and swallow one tablespoon of fire cider every day after breakfast.
 If you are fighting a cough, cold or infection, take 1 Tablespoon of the tonic 5-6 times a day.
 Do not dilute the tonic in water as it will reduce the effect.

 Be careful: The tonic is very strong and hot, especially if you did not add honey!
 Do not use on an empty stomach, and start with a teaspoon for the first few times.
 The tonic can cause nausea on an empty stomach if you are not used to it.

 Fire cider is safe for pregnant women and children (use small doses!) because the ingredients are all-natural and contain no toxins.

 - 1/2 cup fresh ginger, peeled and grated